Calyps0man/ps3-ps2-UART_free_diagnostic_tool/README.md

-# Calyps0 V68 — NoPS2 Test
+## Experimental PS2 Hardware Diagnostic for PS3 (UART NOT REQUIRED)

 NoPS2 Test is an experimental on-screen diagnostic for the PS2 hardware subsystem in early backward-compatible PlayStation 3 consoles, primarily CECHA/CECHB models with the COK-001 motherboard.
 It displays results without requiring an adapter soldered to the EE+GS UART pads.
+(Due to many different broken revisions from before, this tool is currently designated as v68)

 You can still find RDRAM-only UART version from here: